spdx/spdx-spec/chapters/file-information.md

 If license information for more than one license is contained in the file or if the license information offers the package recipient a choice of licenses, then each of the choices should be listed as a separate entry.

-**Intent**

-Here, the intent is to provide the license information actually in the file, as compared to the Concluded License field.

-**Metadata**

 The metadata for the license information in file field is shown in Table 41.

 Table 41 — Metadata for the license information in file field